dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 shibetoshi:~$ dogecoind -help
 ```

+The examples directory of the Dogecoin Github Repository includes a dogecoin.conf file with in-depth commentary about the various settings.
+Check it out [here](https://github.com/dogecoin/dogecoin/blob/master/contrib/debian/examples/dogecoin.conf).

 #### Path to dogecoin.conf
 You can specify a custom path to dogecoin.conf when starting Dogecoin Core.